 Courses offered will vary from semester to semester and year to year.
 For a an up-to-date list of course offerings, please see WU's course catalogs.

 Before the semester: WU offers an optional pre-semester German language course during the Orientation and Cultural Program three weeks prior to the start of the semester.
 To participate, students need to apply by May 15 for the winter semester and by November 15 for the summer semester.
 Places are limited.
 A reduced fee is available to exchange students.

 During the semester: WU offers German Business Communication courses at 5 different levels.
-German Business Communication courses are free of charge.
+German Business Communication courses are fee-based and credit-bearing.
 Places are limited.

 University life in Austria will be different from Freeman.
 Part of your exchange experience will be adapting to your new environment at WU.
 Please consider the following aspects:

 Academic life in Austria is rather formal, e.g. Austrians address a professor with “Dear professor XY” and try to be very polite with students, lecturers and staff.